 Cassidy robbed banks, and railways, carrying out jobs that none had attempted before.
 The Union Pacific Railroad actually stopped seeking for Cassidy's arrest, and invited him to work for them, if he would give up his life of crime.
 Cassidy declined.

-To learn more about the museum, Butch Cassidy and other outlaws, visit their Facebook page here.
+For more information about the museum, Butch Cassidy and other outlaws, visit their Facebook page here.